araobp/virtual-showroom/README.md

 ## Virtual Showroom Concept

 Virtual Showroom is a very cost-effective.
 It only requires a 240-degree panorama screen for VR experiences with naked-eyes.
+I want to realize a **real** virtual showroom someday, but this project develops a **virtual** virtual showroom running on Unity.

 https://github.com/user-attachments/assets/60e179d1-8ad3-498e-95d9-061d237fca20